SilentCircle/apns_erl_util/doc/apns_lib_http2.md

 <ul class="definitions"><li><code>Resp = <a href="#type-http2_rsp">http2_rsp()</a></code></li><li><code>Result = <a href="#type-parsed_rsp">parsed_rsp()</a></code></li></ul>

 Parse HTTP/2 response body and headers.
-Return proplist with parsed body, id, status, and other information.
+Return proplist with parsed body, uuid, status, and other information.

 <a name="parse_resp_body-1"></a>